ParthPratim/mod_helloworld/README.md

 # Installation and Testing
 * Create a new project folder
-* cd into the directory from the command ling
+* cd into the directory from the command line
 * Install the mod_helloworld package using the following command
   ```sh
     npm install mod_helloworld --save